 Colorado’s Newest Whataburger Finally Open.
 Where Will The Next 3 Locations Be?

-More than a year after Colorado's very first Whataburger locations opened, their newest location has finally opened its doors to the public.
+More than a year after Colorado's very first Whataburger locations opened, their newest location finally opened its doors to the public back in may.
 They also announced the next three Colorado locations.

 New Colorado Whataburger Now Open